Elective Procedures During The COVID-19 Pandemic

 Finally, it has been noted that there has also been a dramatic reduction in patients moving through “the pipeline” for procedures – including new patients and existing patients in various stages of treatment and testing required to determine the necessity for a procedure.
 This effect actually reduces the number of individuals who will be ready to undergo procedures once the backlog is cleared.
 As shown in Figure 37, there has been a substantial decrease in outpatient visits to a number of specialties, with surgical specialties being particularly affected.

 Given likely cancellations of procedures, delays in rescheduling procedures, and reduction of patients ‘in the pipeline’ for elective procedures, it seems likely that the impact will be an overall reduction in elective procedures in 2020.

 The impact of COVID-19 on elective surgery is likely to last beyond the pandemic.
 One expected impact is the increased rate at which procedures traditionally performed on an inpatient basis, like joint replacements, are moving to outpatient settings in an attempt to reduce potential patient exposure to COVID-19.
 The use of telehealth for pre- and post-operative assessments, as well as remote instruction for post-acute treatment like physical therapy, are likely to continue after the pandemic.

-Opportunities will exist to study how procedural delays impacted decisions to undergo surgery by individuals with preference sensitive conditions.
-Research identifying characteristics that differentiate patients who ultimately cancelled surgery because their symptoms improved during the delay can guide clinicians in making future recommendations related to the need for surgical intervention.
+Opportunities will exist to study how procedural delays impacted decisions to undergo surgery by individuals with preference-sensitive conditions.
+Research identifying characteristics that differentiate patients who ultimately canceled surgery because their symptoms improved during the delay can guide clinicians in making future recommendations related to the need for surgical intervention.